vladi-rh/rhoai-genaiops-lab-instructions/docs/5-grounded-ai/1-rag.md

 **Step 3: Upload some documents and see how it is workign**

-Go back to your workbench and open up `1-simpleRAG.ipynb` and get the feeling of it!
+Go back to your workbench and open up `1-intro-to-RAG.ipynb` and get the feeling of it!

 When you finish, come back so we can continue with making it prod ready and more automated!

 ## 🎯 Next Steps: Setting Up a Vector Database

-Now that you understand RAG concepts, it's time to make it production ready.
+Now that you get your hands into RAG and understand its value, it's time to make it production ready.
 And first, you'll need a place to store your document embeddings: that's where Vector Databases come in.

-Continue to **[📊 Vector Stores & Milvus](2-vector-stores.md)** to set up the storage infrastructure that will power your RAG system.
+Let's dive into the world of embeddings and vector databases!